libvips/libvips/_posts/2025-01-31-nip4-January-progress.md

 ### Workspace definitions

 Each tab in each workspace can have private definitions.
-Rightclick on the workspace background and select **Workspace definitions** and a panel opens on the right with all the local definitions.
-You can edit them and press the
+Right click on the workspace background and select **Workspace definitions** and a panel opens on the right with all the local definitions.
+You can edit them and press the **Play** button to process your changes and update everything.

 ![Workspace definitions]({{ site.baseurl }}/assets/images/nip4-jan-5.png)

-### Programming window
+### Edit toolkits

 Right-click on the workspace background, pick **Edit toolkits** and you get the programming window: